preynoldssco/ImageAnalysis/README.md

 ImageJ macros &amp; plugins, CellProfiler code

-This repository contains open source code for processing microscopy data for analysis in ImageJ/CellProfiler/ICY
+This repository contains code for processing microscopy data for analysis in ImageJ/CellProfiler/ICY